Community Partnership Spotlight

 Supporting Local Schools

 Supporting local schools is one of the ways we help bring The Hill and its community closer together.
-We recently joined St Mary’s Catholic School at the Ellerslie Fairy Festival, adding a touch of Fletcher Living magic to a fun-filled day.
+We joined St Mary’s Catholic School at the Ellerslie Fairy Festival in 2025, adding a touch of Fletcher Living magic to a fun-filled day.

 We’ve also hosted students from One Tree Hill College’s Trades Academy on-site and visited their classrooms to share insights into construction careers and building practices.
 Their latest project - the relocation and upgrade of a second Kāinga Ora home - is a great example of how education and innovation go hand in hand.